anik112/Experimental_Project_with_Oracle_-_Java/README.md

 Try to solve some payroll problem in java ( Office Work )

-There have all Java work which done with Vistasoft IT bangladesh.
+There have all Java work which done with Vistasoft IT bangladesh Ltd.